 Latest highlights in reverse chronological order for the past two years (2026 and 2025).

-• In January 2026, Parth Andhare and Anika Dubey earned Certificates of Distinction on the Canadian Senior (and Intermediate, respectively) Mathematics Challenges.
+• In January 2026, Parth Andhare and Anika Dubey earned Certificates of Distinction on the Canadian senior (and intermediate mathematics challenges, respectively.

 • In December 2025, AMMOC ranked 17th (among the selectively invited 76 teams of 6 students each) internationally in the Princeton University Mathematics Competition, and this year’s paper was based on the subject of the Continuum Hypothesis, 2025.